Slip & Fall Lawyers in Boston

 - Was the injured person a social guest?
 An employee?
 A patron of a business?

 Each element will play an essential role in whether a slip-and-fall injury claim is worth pursuing.
-Our dedicated Boston slip-and-fall accident lawyers are prepared to answer your questions, provide you with a carefully considered legal analysis of your case and help you determine the best way to proceed.
+Our dedicated premises liability lawyers in Massachusetts are prepared to answer your questions, provide you with a carefully considered legal analysis of your case and help you determine the best way to proceed.

 We know slip-and-fall accidents can happen virtually anywhere a slippery substance has the opportunity to make contact with a walking surface.
 Some of the more common sites include: